spatie/laravel-data/docs/advanced-usage/creating-a-cast.md

 }
 ```

 By combining "castables" with PHP's [anonymous classes](https://www.php.net/manual/en/language.oop5.anonymous.php), you may define a value object and its casting logic as a single castable object.
-To accomplish this, return an anonymous class from your value object's `castUsing` method.
+To accomplish this, return an anonymous class from your value object's `dataCastUsing` method.
 The anonymous class should implement the `Cast` interface:

 ```php
 <?php